Lordwaru/OCR/README.md

 OCR Reader

-Reads numbers in a similar to a digital digits display
+Reads numbers similar to a digital digits display from a .txt file or from a http request.

 Recognizes numbers following a pattern that's defined on ocr_patterns, and stores them in an integer array